xyproto/zsnes/README.md

 ### Pull requests

 * Pull reqests are welcome!
-* Being able to build and run ZSNES on Linux is a priority.
+* Being able to build and run Zsnes on (Arch) Linux is a priority.
 * Please have `clang-format` installed and run `./fmt.sh` before submitting pull requests.

 ### General info